These Feng Shui Bedroom Tips Might Actually Help You Sleep Better

-Another consequence of mirrors in the bedroom is that, depending on your date of birth and gender, they can activate what is called your personal "lonely pillow" direction.
-Odle says this can affect your relationships, preventing them from progressing and result in you sleeping alone.
+Another consequence of mirrors in the bedroom is that, depending on your date of birth and gender, they can activate your personal "lonely pillow" direction.
+Odle says this can affect your relationships, preventing them from progressing and resulting in you sleeping alone.

-Another part of creating a feng shui bedroom is implementing the necessary elemental remedies as accessories to complement the space.
-The remedies are the five elements: water features, plants for wood, fire colors (reds and purples), and objects made of earth or metal.
+Another part of creating a feng shui bedroom is implementing the necessary elemental remedies to complement the space.
+In other words, add accessories that reflect the five elements: water features, plants for wood, fire colors (reds and purples), and objects made of earth or metal.

-However, Odle says that it is never about having all five of the elements represented in each room.
-“The mathematical calculations reveal which element is required to optimize the existing unseen energy combination."
+Odle says that it is never about having all five of the elements represented in each room.
+Which one should take precedence?
+"The mathematical calculations reveal which element is required to optimize the existing unseen energy combination."